SueChaplain/guide-sauvian/docs/en/endofstay.md

 - Throw away all perishable foodstuffs and empty the bins.
 Dispose of any bin bags, recycling, or glass in the [Community bins](localamenities.md#community-bins), leaving the property bins empty.
 - Wash up or leave the dishwasher running.
 - Leave the bedding on the beds and hang up the towels in the bathroom.
-- If you have used the oven, please ensure that it is clean.
+- If you have used the oven or air fryer, please ensure that they are clean.
 - If you have used the BBQ, please clean the grill and dispose of any ash.
 - Try to leave the villa as clean as possible.
 Although cleaning is included as part of the rental contract, any deep cleaning that is necessary as a result of neglect will incur an